A-Vzer/RawNeuralNet/README.md

 This code is a simple implementation of a neural network from pure scratch in python.
 Number of hidden layers, nodes and images to train per class are customizable.
-The code prints the loss and finally the train and test accuracy.
+The code prints the loss during training and finally the train and test accuracy.

 Special thanks and credits to: